Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Results and discussion

 \subsection{Electronic structure}

 Preliminary steps for defect thermodynamics calculations include optimizing the bulk structure and evaluating its electronic structure.
-To determine the defect formation energy, the total energy of the bulk supercell and the VBM are required, while the density of states (DOS) is used in the computation of electron and hole concentrations, see Equations \ref{eq:n_h} and \ref{eq:n_e}.
+To determine the defect formation energy, the total energy of the bulk supercell and the VBM are required.
+On the other hand, the density of states (DOS) is used in the computation of electron and hole concentrations, as shown in Equations \ref{eq:n_h} and \ref{eq:n_e}.
 The computed values of lattice parameters and energy gap are reported and compared with literature in Table \ref{tab:lattice_bandgap}.
-The band structure and density of states (DOS) are shown in Figure \ref{fig:BS-DOS}.